composer/composer/doc/xx-runtime.md

     // do autoload stuff
     ...

-It is also useful for applications that use the Composer command-line interface.
+It is also useful for applications that call the Composer command-line interface.

     $composer = new \Composer\Runtime();
-    return $composer->processRun('self-update'));
+    return $composer->processRun('dump-autoload'));

 ## Core Methods